JavaTesting1/weldInterceptorBug/README.md

 Then click the "Do something" button.
 In case of the "weld2" profile the following message should appear:
 "Successfull.
 Bean has been intercepted."
-In case of the "weld3" profile the following message should appear:
+In case of the "weld3" profile the following error message appears:
 "AssertionError: Exception Expected.
 Bean has not been intercepted."
+It shows this message, because the bean doesnt get intercepted in "weld3".